Skarnivorous/LaunchBoxPasteImage/README.md

 > Paste Image

-Save an image in the system clipboard to the game's platform images folder.
+Save an image in the system clipboard (e.g. from right-click browser image > Copy Image) to the game's platform images folder.
 The user is prompted to select what type of LaunchBox image should be saved.

 ## Settings
 In the LaunchBox Tools menu "Paste Image Settings" has been added which will open a tool window where options affecting the way "Paste Image" behaves can be changed.